Ethan-JZ/Grid-world-SARSA-Learning/README.md

 The core idea of SARSA-learning algorithm is to update action values ($q$-values) in a Temporal-Difference way.

 Difference between Q-learning and SARSA-learning:

 As for Q-learning, the next action $a'$ is chosen greedily (max over all possible actions), not necessarily the one actually taken by the current policy.

-As for SARSA, the next action is chosen according to the same policy (e.g., ϵ-greedy) that’s used for action selection.
+As for SARSA, the next action is chosen according to the same policy (e.g., $\epsilon$-greedy) that’s used for action selection.

+From intuition, SARSA is a conservative algorithm comparing to Q-learning.
+From the movement of the agent, it is obvious that the agent is always moving back and forth is some place that is close to the obstacle.
+On the contrary, Q-learning is more adventurous, which takes braver actions even the agent is around the obstacles.

 Core function of SARSA-learning algorithm: